haeryny/haehae/_posts/2023-05-15-DS-sorting.md

 </li>
 <li><p>Run code and then research and answer these questions...</p>
 <ul>
 <li>Is a list and/or dictionary in python considered a primitive or collection type?
-Why?<blockquote>
+Why?<blockquote><p>In Python, a list and a dictionary are considered collection types rather than primitive types.
+Primitive types in Python are basic and immutable data types, such as integers, floating-point numbers, booleans, and strings.
+They are not capable of storing multiple values or elements.
+On the other hand, a list is an ordered collection of elements, allowing duplicate values and supporting various operations like indexing, appending, removing, and iterating.
+It is mutable, which means you can modify its elements after creation.
+A dictionary, also known as a hash table or associative array, is an unordered collection of key-value pairs.
+Each value is associated with a unique key, allowing efficient lookup and retrieval of values based on the keys.
+Dictionaries are also mutable.
+Both lists and dictionaries provide a way to organize and manipulate data in a more complex manner than primitive types, making them collection types in Python.</p>
 </blockquote>
 </li>
 <li>Is the list passed into bubble sort "pass-by-value" or "pass-by-reference?
-Describe why in relation to output.<blockquote>
+Describe why in relation to output.<blockquote><p>Python uses a mechanism called "pass-by-object-reference," which means that when you pass a variable as an argument to a function, a reference to the object is passed, rather than creating a new copy of the object.
+This behavior applies to mutable objects like lists.
+When a list is passed by reference to the bubble sort algorithm, any modifications made to the list within the function will be reflected in the original list outside the function.
+Bubble sort works by swapping elements within the list, and these swaps will directly affect the original list.</p>
 </blockquote>
 </li>
 </ul>